tmbalagan/svelte-ecommerce/README.md

 ## 🚧 Project Status

 Please note that this project is currently under development.
 Features may be added, removed, or changed as I work towards the final version.
-Your feedback and contributions are welcome! 🛠️
+Your feedback are welcome! 🛠️

 ## Getting Started 🚀